razorback4417/NRun/README.md

 # React Native App with Strava

-This paper will cover the steps I went through to develop a React Native App that integrates with the Strava API.
+This readme will cover the steps I went through to develop a React Native App that integrates with the Strava API.

 # Creating your Strava Application